BrewhouseTeam/brewhouseteam.github.io/_posts/2015-04-22-fixing-a-slow-rails-development-server.md

 ![Original Flame Graph](/images/posts/2015/apr/perf-flamegraph-assets.png)

-90% of the time, serving assets was spent running the Garbage Collector because of an OutOfBandGC rack middleware.
-While this middleware had a positive impact in production, it was also responsible for slowing down serving assets in the development environment by 14x.
+90% of the time serving assets is spent running the garbage collector (GC) because of a custom rack middleware.
+This custom rack middleware would disable the Garbage Collector for the duration of the request and trigger a Garbage Collection at the end of it.
+While this middleware had a positive impact in production, it was responsible for slowing down serving assets in development environment by 14x.

-We disabled the OutOfBandGC in the development environment to serve assets in 0.5 seconds, instead of 7 seconds.
+Disabling this middleware in development environment brought serving 100 assets from 7 seconds down to 0.5 seconds.
 Serving a page with assets would take 5 seconds, instead of 10.
 That's **2x faster!**

 ## ActiveAdmin, Y U RELOAD?